sojohnnysaid/my-django-abstract-user/readme.md

 A Django users application you can drop into your project.
 It's opinionated and can be used as your CustomUser's AbstractUser to inherit from.

+Instead of lots of templates for success pages etc, it will send messages to a single page.

 Unit tests and Functional tests were written using pytest and selenium.

 Example settings.py: